 ∑ Rangan, S. & Sengul, M. 2006.† ICT influence on the internationalization-internalization coupling.† Academy of Management Best Paper Proceedings, Atlanta, GA.

 ∑ Rangan, S. & Sengul, M. 2005.
 Institutional influences in multinational competitiveness: An empirical exploration.
 Academy of Management Best Paper Proceedings, Honolulu, HI.

 ∑ Yu, T., Lester, R.H., & Sengul, M. 2002.
 Reputation spillovers: How changes in corporate reputation affect competitive action.† Academy of Management Best Paper Proceedings, Denver, CO.

-My teaching interests are in the areas of strategic management, competitive analysis, global strategy, and research methods at the undergraduate and graduate levels.† I currently teach the capstone undergraduate strategy course, Strategy & Policy, and an MBA elective, Industry and Competitive Analysis.†
+My teaching interests are in the areas of strategic management, competitive analysis, and research methods at the undergraduate and graduate levels.† I currently teach the capstone undergraduate strategy course, Strategic Management, and an MBA elective, Industry and Competitive Analysis.†

 ∑ IMAX (A): The Introduction of Digital Media Re-Mastering Technology (ECCH 312-265-1)

 ∑ IMAX (B): Ten Years with DMR (ECCH 312-266-1)

 ∑ IMAX (A) and IMAX (B) Teaching Note (ECCH 312-265-8)